Vertical Greening

 Enhancing Biodiversity

 Living walls can bring urban greening, biophilia and especially biodiversity to densly built up areas where it would otherwise be impossible.
-This is especially important in view of the requirements for Biodiversity Net Gain.
+This is especially important in implimenting Nature based Solutions.

-Many walls designed by MLD have been seen to harbour many insects, birds and even bats, given the right structure.
+Many walls designed by MLD have been seen to harbour many insects, birds and even bats.
 Use of native, adaptive and insect pollinator plants is important in this respect.
-Independant research has shown that there are more birds in urban areas that have living walls.

 Systems designed to accomodate smaller shrubs and sub-shrubs can hugely increase small bird nesting sites and food sources.

 Planting design for a large vertical shrub wall project, UK.
-Shrubs were in lightweight planting medium
+Shrubs were in a hydroponic planting medium

 Trees in/on Buildings